Tropical storms Paulette and Rene form in Atlantic, with two more areas to watch

 This is the time of year when tropical storm and hurricane activity is typically very prominent over the Atlantic’s MDR, or Main Development Region.
 That’s an invisible box over the open Atlantic tropical belt from roughly the west coast of Africa to the Caribbean within which the majority of intense hurricanes form.

 Weather models indicate an increasing likelihood that the tropical wave, which has yet to emerge over the ocean, will develop into a tropical storm or hurricane.
-Currently rippling with thunderstorms over Mali and Burkina Faso, it is unclear how quickly the disturbance will consolidate and strengthen once it moves offshore on Thursday.
-The Hurricane Center gives it a 70 percent chance to develop into a tropical storm in the next 5 days.
+Rippling with thunderstorms over Mali and Burkina Faso, it is unclear how quickly the disturbance will consolidate and strengthen once it moves offshore Thursday.
+The Hurricane Center gives it a 70 percent chance to develop into a tropical storm in the next five days.

-Unlike Paulette and Rene, however, this upcoming storm likely won’t recurve, or swing out to sea, so soon.
+Unlike Paulette and Rene, however, this upcoming storm probably won’t recurve, or swing out to sea, so soon.
 That means that while Paulette and Rene were quickly written off as a threat to the Lesser Antilles and areas farther west, the next storm, which could be named Sally, is one to keep an eye on.

-Systems exiting Africa in the coming days may have a slightly increased chance to affect land or even the mainland U.S. thanks to anomalous high pressure building over northeast North America and the northwest Atlantic.
+Systems exiting Africa in the coming days may have a slightly increased chance to affect land or even the mainland United States thanks to anomalous high pressure building over northeast North America and the northwest Atlantic.
 That could help suppress storms farther south and delay their turn to the north longer than typical.

-The pattern also favors a dip in the jet stream, known as a trough, over the central and eastern Lower 48 during mid- to late September.
-This trough could scoop up any storms that make it into Caribbean as they turn north.
-However, uncertainty in the long-term tracks of storms which haven’t even formed is very high.
+The pattern also favors a dip in the jet stream, known as a trough, over the central and eastern Lower 48 during mid-to-late September.
+This trough could scoop up any storms that make it into the Caribbean as they turn north.
+However, uncertainty in the long-term tracks of storms that haven’t even formed is very high.